A Unified View of Graph Regularity via Matrix Decompositions: Introduction

 where $\overline{d}$ is the average node degree.
-We say that $G$ is \emph{core dense} if its core strength is $O(1)$. \end{definition} Core density also has a natural extension to tensors; we refer to \cite{KV09} for details.
-Some weak regularity lemmas are known for these graphs, which can again be found in Table \ref{tbl:sparsereg}.
+We say that $G$ is \emph{core dense} if its core strength is $O(1)$. \end{definition} This also has a natural weighted extension, discussed in Section \ref{sec:ltr}.
+The main advantage of core density is that it can additionally be extended to tensors; we refer to \cite{KV09} for details.
+They developed a weak regularity lemma for these graphs, and similarly used it towards approximation algorithms for core dense graphs.

-Our contribution is to show that the PVD gives a unifying framework that allows one to prove all these types of sparse regularity lemmas for all these types of input graphs simultaneously.
-In the sequel, a \emph{cut vector} is a nonzero vector with $0/1$ entries.
-First we define a new class of graphs: \begin{definition} [Cut Pseudorandomness] A graph $G = (V, E)$ is \emph{$r$ cut pseudorandom} if there exists a diagonal inner product $\langle \cdot, \cdot \rangle$ over $\rr^n$ (not necessarily the standard Euclidean one) such that

-where a diagonal inner product is one of the form $\langle x, y \rangle_D := x^T D y$ for a diagonal matrix $D$ with nonnegative entries, $1$ denotes the vector with all $1$ entries, and $\varsigma^{(r)}$ is the leading $r$ projection values under the given inner product with respect to the domain of normalized cut vectors (by the norm associated to the chosen inner product). \end{definition}

-The point of cut pseudorandomness is that it simultaneously captures all of the graph classes mentioned previously: \begin{theorem} [See Section \ref{sec:cutpr} for more detail] All of the following graph classes are $r$ cut pseudorandom: dense graphs, $L_p$ upper $\eta$-regular (for some $r = r(\eta, p)$), graphs of low $\eps$-threshold rank (for some $r = r(\eps)$), and core dense graphs (for any $r$). \end{theorem}